maksudchowdhury/customSSL/README.md

-# Custom Self-Signed SSL: Automated Certificate Generation for Secure Web Servers
+# Self-Signed Custom SSL Certificate Generation

 This project demonstrates my ability to build a secure web server from scratch, focusing on **cybersecurity** practices such as **SSL/TLS encryption**.
 I utilized **OpenSSL** to create a **self-signed certificate authority (RootCA and SubCA)** and generate server SSL certificates.
 The process was fully automated using Linux shell scripting, showcasing my proficiency in both **Linux** and **cryptography**.